snacktavish/OpenTree_SSB2020/TreeComparison.md

     cd  OpenTree_SSB2020/tutorial
 ```

-The names of the taxa you included used in your tree estimation in Minh's lab are in the file
+The names of the taxa you will search for are saved in
 'species_names.txt'